Hugo4IT/wgsl_plus/README.md

 ## Why?

-`wgsl` will not get an official preprocessor, at least not until 1.0.
+I needed a preprocessor for some libraries I'm making but found that `wgsl` will not get an official preprocessor, at least not until 1.0.
 There are other options like `wgsl_preprocessor` and `bevy`'s preprocessor, but `wgsl_preprocessor` does not have support for conditional code, and `bevy`'s